Gnosis-MEP/Gnosis-EPL-Grammar/README.md

 # Gnosis EPL Grammar

 ## Installing Dependencies
+### Java
+If you need to re-generate the automatic grammar files created from ANTLR4, then you'll need Java installed (tested with version 11.0.7 OpenJDK).
+Otherwise, you can ignore this dependency.

 ### Using pipenv
 Run `$ pipenv shell` to create a python virtualenv and load the .env into the environment variables in the shell.